GreyKeenan/dukesup/index.md

 ---

-Objective
+Overview
 ==================================================

-Your goal is to take the opponent's FIEF.

 Throughout the game, you play cards to the table in runs and sets.
+Your goal is to take the opponent's FIEF by fitting it into runs/sets on the table.

+FIEFS start the game face-down and protected.
-You can take the opponent's cards by playing them in the same way.
+Before you can take the opponent's FIEF, you have to get through the DUKES that are guarding it.

-Once someone's FIEF is taken, the game ends, and the player who played the most cards wins.
+Once a FIEF is taken, the game ends, and the player who played the most cards wins.